First publised 4th Oct 2017. Updated 26th November 2017

 - A combination of #2 and #3.

-It is conceivable that this scam works as a front for money laundering and other crimes, but arguably #2 and #3 (above) are the most plausible reasons that these conferences still exist. i.e. It’s a racket which allows researchers to pretend that they’ve had their work accepted and presented at an international conference; the same researchers (possibly) get a funded holiday to a new city and WASET make (a lot of) money.
+It is conceivable that this scam works to serve other purposes, but arguably #2 and #3 (above) are the most plausible reasons that these conferences still exist. i.e. It’s a racket which allows researchers to pretend that they’ve had their work accepted and presented at an international conference; the same researchers (possibly) get a funded holiday to a new city and WASET make (a lot of) money.
 Everyone’s happy except the unsuspecting researchers who just happen to get caught in the net and whoever funds them.
 The unsuspecting researchers may well be in a minority and are not the droids WASET are really looking for.

 After emailing potential future victims from ac.uk and .edu institutions, a small number of people responded with thanks, checking with their institutions and withdrawing their abstracts….